dfernando98/XOR_Gate_Project/README.md

 |     1    |     1    |  0  |

 ## Results
-These results were obtained by using the Aldec Riviera simulator via the EDA Playground tool
+These results were obtained by using the Aldec Riviera simulator via the EDA Playground tool <br>
 ![Simulation Results](XORGate_Results.png)